NicWebster96/Library-Book-Rental/README.md

-# CPSC 301
+# Library Book Rental System

 ## Nicholas Webster

-### Final Project
+Simulation of a library's book rental system.
+The persons, books, and rentals are given in text files.
+Options are provided to the user for various user tasks.
+Each user and book has a unique ID.

-Simulation of a public library's book rental system.
-The persons, books, and association between the books and persons are given in text files.
-Options are provided for various user tasks.
+# Spring 2019
-When books are checked out, they are pointed to a specific user ID.
+Vectors are utilized for the initial implementation of this project.

-Dynamically allocated vectors of pointers to persons/books were utilized for the final submission of this project.
-(Spring 2019)
+# Spring 2020

-Was later implemented using a multimap for efficiecy purposes.
-(Spring 2020)
+Implemented using a multimap.
+This allows for quicker search, add, and removal of data.